A nonlinear ARX model can be understood as an extension of a linear model. A linear SISO ARX model has this structure:

 Specifying a linear ARX model.
 The linear model sets the model orders and linear function of the nonlinear model.
 You can perform this operation only at the command line.

-The nonlinearity estimator is a wavelet network (see the wavenet reference page).
+The nonlinearity estimator is a wavelet network (see

 This nonlinearity often provides satisfactory results and uses a fast estimation method.